adrian-rutkowski/mystore-automation/README.md

 Limitations:
 - Currently the framework only supports XPATH locators
-- There is no logging functionality yet
+- There is no reporting functionality yet
 - Utilities like taking a screenshot on failure are planned for the future
-- Testing framework in use is Python's built-in unittest but pycharm is also in consideration
+- Test runner in use is Python's built-in unittest but pycharm is also in consideration